al-ashram/Bench-Rest-Test/README.md

 Additional Features
 After building the app your can create extra functionality based on the following stories:

-As a user, I need vendor names to be easily readable.
+1.As a user, I need vendor names to be easily readable.
 Make the vendor names more readable, remove garbage from names.

-As a user, I do not want to have any duplicated transactions in the list.
+2.As a user, I do not want to have any duplicated transactions in the list.
 Use the data provided to detect and identify duplicate transactions.

-As a user, I need to get a list expense categories.
+3.As a user, I need to get a list expense categories.
 For each category I need a list of transactions, and the total expenses for that category.

-As a user, I need to calculate daily calculated balances.
+4.As a user, I need to calculate daily calculated balances.
 A running total for each day.
 For example, if I have 3 transactions for the 5th 6th 7th, each for $5, then the daily balance on the 6th would be $10.